Mario Fenech

-Mario Fenech (nicknamed "The Maltese Falcon", “Falcon”, or "Muzza"; born 11 November 1961) is a Maltese Australian rugby league personality.
+Mario Fenech (nicknamed "The Maltese Falcon", “Falcon”, or "Muzza"; born 11 November 1961) was a Maltese Australian rugby league personality.
 He is a former player of the game who had a lengthy career in the New South Wales/Australian Rugby League in the 1980s and 1990s.
 His favoured position was as hooker, where he represented New South Wales in State of Origin.
 In his later career, he became a prop-forward.
 A legendary figure for the South Sydney Rabbitohs, he captained the club for five seasons from 1986 to 1990.

 Rugby league career

 Fenech made his first grade debut in round 15 of the 1981 NSWRFL season against Western Suburbs at Redfern Oval scoring a try in a 23-17 victory.
 In 1985, Fenech became captain of the South Sydney club.
 On 5 July 1988, Fenech (playing at hooker) was given the honour of captaining a Prime Minister's XIII side (a team that included past, current or future internationals Mal Meninga, Greg Alexander, Mark Geyer, Gavin Miller, David Gillespie and Glenn Lazarus) against the touring Great Britain Lions.
 The match, played in wet and muddy conditions at Seiffert Oval in Queanbeyan (near Canberra), saw the Don Furner-coached side defeat the tourists 24–16.

 In 1989, Fenech was awarded with Dally M captain of the year as South Sydney claimed the Minor Premiership.
 Fenech also represented New South Wales twice that year during the 1989 State of Origin series.
 The following year, with Souths in financial crisis, Fenech made the difficult decision to join North Sydney.
 South Sydney would finish the 1990 season with the Wooden Spoon.
 In Fenech's first year at North Sydney, he played 24 matches as the club reached the preliminary final but fell short of their first grand final in nearly 50 years losing to Penrith.
 In 1994, Fenech played 25 matches as North Sydney once again reached the preliminary final where they lost against Canberra.

 In 1995, Fenech joined the newly admitted South Queensland side and played in their inaugural game against Canberra.
 After his retirement from the ARL, Fenech represented Malta in a rugby league sevens tournament.